karttur/soil-spectro/_posts/2022/2022-09-17-spectrodata-OSSL4ML05-mlmodel01.markdown

 The target features to choose from are those under the _substance_ tags.

-In the json command file for the process-flow, list the target features you want to include:
+In the json command file for the process-flow, list the target features you want to include, for example:

 ```
 "targetFeatures": [